 - To configure a database for use with Tomcat, you must ensure that it contains the required JDBC jar file.
 The identity applications use standard JDBC calls to access and update the database.
 The identity applications use a JDBC data source file bound to the JNDI tree to open a connection to the database. - You must have an existing data source file that points to the database.
-The installation program for the User Application creates a data source entry for Tomcat in server.xml and context.xml which points to the database. - Ensure that you have the following information: - Host and port of the database server. - Name of the database to create.
+The installation program for the User Application creates a data source entry for Tomcat in server.xml and context.xml which points to the database. - If you are using a supported version of Oracle or Microsoft SQL Server database, you must configure two database instances for Identity Applications to work correctly; Identity Applications (idmuserappdb) database and the Workflow (igaworkflowdb) database.
+Ensure that you configure the database instances on the same server. - Ensure that you have the following information: - Host and port of the database server. - Name of the database to create.
 The default database for the identity applications is idmuserappdb. - Database username and password.
 The database username must represent an Administrator account or must have enough permissions to create tables in the Database Server.
 The default administrator for the User Application is idmadmin. - The driver . jar file provided by the database vendor for the database that you are using.
 NetIQ does not support driver JAR files provided by third-party vendors. - The database instance can be on the local computer or a connected server. - The database character set must use Unicode encoding.
 For example, UTF-8 is an example of a character set that uses Unicode encoding, but Latin1 does not use Unicode encoding.
-For more information about specifying the character set, see "Configuring the Character Set" on page 28 or "Configuring an Oracle Database" on page 28. - The case-sensitive collation for your database might cause a duplicate key error during migration.
+For more information about specifying the character set, see "Configuring the Character Set" on page 55 or "Configuring an Oracle Database" on page 54. - If you are connecting to a remote database, ensure that you create the database before installing Identity Applications.
+For information on connecting to the remote PostgreSQL database, see "Connecting to a Remote PostgreSQL Database" on page 146.

+- The case-sensitive collation for your database might cause a duplicate key error during migration.
 Check the collation and correct it, then re-install the identity applications. - (Conditional) To use the same database instance both for auditing purposes and for the identity applications, NetIQ recommends installing the database on a separate dedicated server from the server that hosts Tomcat running the identity applications. - (Conditional) If you are migrating to a new version of the identity applications, you must use the same database that you used for the previous installation. - The only supported collation for MS SQL is SQL Latin1 General CP1 CI AS.